 Tips to keep fit

 The good news is that getting fit and staying active doesn’t have to involve shelling out for expensive classes or gym memberships!
-There are plenty of ways to get moving and many of them won’t cost you a penny – as many of us have discovered during lockdown!
+There are plenty of ways to get moving and many of them won’t cost you a penny.

 Get out in the fresh air with free fitness sessions taking place across the UK!
 Sign up for a coach-led session and knockabout with Tennis for Free, try out a range of activities (including football and mountain boarding) at a Park Lives event or grab your trainers and join in a Park Run.

 You can also have a workout at your own pace at an outdoor gym – free gym equipment located in parks around the country.